higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 **Key**: The on-chain name/symbol embedded in the SPL mint are typically static, so the platform relies on the **Metaplex** program for dynamic display updates.
 Once a threshold is hit:

-1. The program sets the **Metaplex “update authority”** to itself or a delegated address at creation time.
+1. The program sets the **Metaplex "update authority"** to itself or a delegated address at creation time.
 2. `update_metadata` modifies the `name` or `uri` in the Metaplex `MetadataAccount`.
-3. Wallets or explorers referencing the token’s Metaplex metadata see the new name/URI.
+3. Wallets or explorers referencing the token's Metaplex metadata see the new name/URI.

 ### 6.2.
 Conviction NFTs